Amremad719/System-Info-Browser/README.md

 The project is currently developed using Microsoft Visual C++ and is intended for Windows platforms.
 However, there are plans to make the application cross-platform:

-- **Linux**: Cross-platform support for Linux is in progress and nearing completion.
+- **Linux**: Cross-platform support for Linux will begin very soon.
 - **macOS**: Support for macOS is under consideration for future releases.

 ## Helpful Resources